 “From Research to Acton: Four theories and their implications for knowledge mobilization,” (2014) Scholarly and Research Communication (lead author)

-Graduate Research Supervision (LLM, PhD): Professor Mosher's research interests include how law is implicated in violence against women, community-grounded conceptions of access to justice, law and social change, poverty law, homelessness, and legal education (competencies for social justice).
-Much of her work is done in partnership with community-based organizations using participatory action research methodologies.
-Current research grants include domestic violence and access to justice at the intersections of various areas of law and legal processes (family, child welfare, criminal, immigration, etc). the criminalization of women victims of domestic violence, and the "competencies" of social justice lawyers.
+Graduate Research Supervision (LLM, PhD): Professor Mosher is particularly interested in supervising projects related to how law is implicated in gender-based violence; community-grounded conceptions of access to justice; law and social change; and poverty law.
+She welcomes qualitative projects, including those deploying community-based participatory action methodologies.
+Her current research grants include domestic violence and access to justice at the intersections of various areas of law and legal processes (family, child welfare, criminal, immigration, etc) and the criminalization of women victims of domestic violence.